CianLM/labtex/README.md

 ## Purpose

-This package intends to providing a single solution to the repetitive tasks in a lab environment.
+This package intends to provide a single solution to the repetitive tasks in a lab environment.
 If you are doing error propagation, linear regression or LaTeX tables/figures by hand, this package automates the process.

 ## Features